steve-helder/hello-world/README.md

 # hello-world
-a first-repository trial for the rookie
+this is a first-repository trial for the rookie

+i am in VC and looking to learn coding